kognise/obsidian-aviation/FAR/Volume 3/G Air carriers and operators for compensation or hire  certification and operations/0125 Certification and operations  airplanes having a seating capacity of 20 or more passengers or a maximum payload capacity of 6,000 pounds or more; and rules governing persons on board such aircraft.md

 ### §125.151   Powerplant fire protection.

-\(a\) Designated fire zones must be protected from fire by compliance with §[[Volume 3/G Air carriers and operators for compensation or hire  certification and operations/0125 Certification and operations  airplanes having a seating capacity of 20 or more passengers or a maximum payload capacity of 6,000 pounds or more; and rules governing persons on board such aircraft.md#§125.153   Flammable fluids.|§125.153]] through 125.159.
+\(a\) Designated fire zones must be protected from fire by compliance with [[Volume 3/G Air carriers and operators for compensation or hire  certification and operations/0125 Certification and operations  airplanes having a seating capacity of 20 or more passengers or a maximum payload capacity of 6,000 pounds or more; and rules governing persons on board such aircraft.md#§125.153   Flammable fluids.|§§125.153]] through 125.159.

 \(b\) Designated fire zones are—